fvafrCU/document/README.md

 #        4. view the documentation in your interactive R session
 #
 #      You will probably be looking for 'document' and 'man', the
-#      remaining functions documented here are mainly for internal use.
+#      remaining functions are mainly for internal use.
 #
 # Details:
 #